November 12, 2018 | White Papers

 At National Shunt, we pride ourselves on providing career development opportunities to employees across all levels of our organization.
-The only things that limit a NSSL team member are their dedication, passion, and vision for the future.
+The only things that limit an NSSL team member are their dedication, passion, and vision for the future.
 Some of our employees who started with us as shunt drivers have become operations and field managers, and we’re proud to see and help them grow.
-Our “roll up your sleeves” culture shows our employees that everyone works together as a team, and we’re all dedicated toward accomplishing common goals.
+Our “roll up your sleeves” culture shows our employees that everyone works together as a team, and we’re all dedicated to accomplishing common goals.
 This helps unite our workforce around our mission to deliver operational excellence, every day.

 Why Shunt Driver Engagement Matters

-Engaged employees (who know what to do, how to do it, and want to do it) are more dedicated to “doing things right” than their less engaged counterparts.
+Engaged employees (who know what to do, how to do it, and who want to do it) are more dedicated to “doing things right” than their less engaged counterparts.
 This is especially crucial when it comes to safety.

-Incidents in the yard can be incredibly costly to retailers,and can derail your whole operation, slowing down the function of your supply chain, which costs you time and money.
+Incidents in the yard can be incredibly costly to retailers and can derail your whole operation, slowing down the function of your supply chain, which costs you time and money.
 The situation becomes even more serious and complex if employee injuries are a factor.
-Shunt drivers who are engaged have a greater awareness of their surroundings, and are more likely to adhere to safety procedures, down to the letter.
+Shunt drivers who are engaged have a greater awareness of their surroundings and are more likely to adhere to safety procedures, down to the letter.

-It’s right under our name, because we know it’s true: in the yard, every move counts.
+It’s right under our name because we know it’s true: in the yard, every move counts.
 Experienced, career shunt drivers have greater analytical skills and can think strategically about how to reduce the number of moves required in the yard.
 This saves time and money, both of which help improve the overall efficiency of your supply chain.

 It may sound simple, but having drivers show up on time, every time, is something that any experienced logistics professional knows you can’t take for granted.
 Because we show our drivers that we’re committed to them and helping them succeed, they show their commitment to us and our customers through reliability and consistency.

-For any organization, growth and strategic advancement toward its vision starts with employee engagement.
+For any organization, growth and strategic advancement toward its vision start with employee engagement.
 Shunt drivers at NSSL are the heartbeat of our entire operation, which is why we value them so much and want to ensure they feel fulfilled.
 If your yard could use the help of these dedicated professionals, then let’s start a conversation.
 Call NSSL today.